-Sushil Modi to step down as deputy CM, Tarkishore Prasad might take over
+Bihar: Tarikishore, Renu Devi could be DY CMs; Sushil Modi to get Central job

 However, Prem Kumar said, "I have not been staking any claim.
 We are all committed to Prime Minister Narendra Modi’s dream of making Bihar Atmanirbhar.
 NDA leaders will amicably decide who should be the leader and the deputy leader.”

-There are strong indications that Sushil Modi, who has been deputy chief minister since 2005 and is known to share excellent rapport with Kumar, may be retained.
+There are strong indications that Sushil Modi, who has been deputy chief minister since 2005 and is known to share excellent rapport with Kumar, may get a central job.

 Bihar election results: Nitish Kumar may take oath as CM on Monday